-Directions to USC Verdugo Hills Hospital

-1812 Verdugo Blvd, Glendale CA, 91208 (818) 790-7100
+Directions to USC Verdugo Hills Hospital 1812 Verdugo Blvd., Glendale CA, 91208 (818) 790-7100

 North on 2: (Merges with the 210 East - Pasadena) Stay to the far right.
 Exit at Verdugo Blvd., turn right.
 Hospital is on the right side.
+Enter at the signal on La Tour Way.

 East on 210: Exit at Ocean View Blvd., turn right.
-At the next light, turn left onto Montrose Avenue.
+At the next light, turn left onto Montrose Ave.
 At the second light, turn left onto Verdugo Blvd.
-Hospital is on the right side (past the freeway).
+Hospital is on the right side (past the freeway), turn right at the signal on La Tour Way.

 West on 210: Exit at Angeles Crest Highway and turn left.
 Turn right onto Foothill Blvd.
-At the second light, turn left onto Verdugo Blvd The hospital is on the left at the second light.
+At the second light, turn left onto Verdugo Blvd.
+The hospital is on the left at the second light, La Tour Way.

+'''

-USC Verdugo Hills Hospital Parking Areas
+USC Verdugo Hills Hospital

+Keck Medicine of USC

+'''

+Parking Areas